ZuliusRoolf/website/JOURNAL.md

 ### Hiding "About" in mobile view

 I tried to hide the "About" link whith media query.
 I scratched the idea because I need to use some JavaScript to detect so that it automatically hides the information if the viewport gets changed.
 Discussing this matter with a collegue also made me realize that it is a very small issue that complicates things a ton to implement.
 Just keep the about link in mobile view too.

+### Fade CSS animation

+This was an attempt to add fade animation to the about text.
+It only works when closing, there is some issue with `display: none` as it can't animate from that state.
+I'll do some more research in this area as a fading and even a "pop" effect from the original would look good.